MrSingh/notes/content/read/master_book_list.md

 ---
 title: "Master Book List"
-date: 2025-03-11T07:12:00
+# date: 2025-03-11T07:12:00
+date: 2023-01-15T10:00:00Z       # For "Published" date
+lastmod: 2023-07-21T14:30:00Z    # For "Updated" date (optional)
-description: "This is my list of books I own, have borrowed or been recommended in one place."
+description: "This is my list of books I own, have borrowed or been recommended in one place.
+I haven't read them all but I will start tagging the ones I recommened."
 draft: false
 labels: ""
 slug: "master_book_list"